Module 1: Rental Scam Prevention in BC | LandlordPass.com

 Q10: An applicant wants to pay extra now and “apply it later.”
 Should I accept?

 No. Overpayments create refund exposure.
-Accept only exact required amounts and follow a written settlement policy.
+Accept only exact required amounts and follow a written internal payment-handling policy.

 Q11: Is Interac e-Transfer (Auto-Deposit) always safe?